| |

 Mini Pumpkin Volcano SuppliesPin

-STEP 1: To make your mini pumpkin volcanos, start by cutting out the stem area as you would carve a Jack O’Lantern.
-Keep the opening on the small side as that makes the eruption more interesting.
+STEP 1: To make your mini pumpkin volcanos, cut out the stem area as you would carve a Jack O’Lantern.
+Keep the opening on the small side, making the eruption more interesting.

 Pumpkin Volcano Science ActivityPin

-STEP 2: Place your mini pumpkin volcanos on some sort of tray or lid to a plastic storage container.
+STEP 2: Place your mini pumpkin volcanos on some tray or lid to a plastic storage container.

 Since we used three pumpkins, I opted for a bigger tray.
 This can get a bit messy, but that’s part of the fun!
 If the weather is still nice, take the experiment outside!